Dar-Us-Salam Library

 DAR-US-SALAM LIBRARY

-The concept of this Idara has a history of over 100 years and is the result of considerable efforts, sacrifices and foresight.
-Traditionally in the early 1900s, students resorted to open spaces/gardens for study.
-Col. Sahib, then as a student of F.C.
+The concept of this Idara has a history of over 100 years and is the result of considerable efforts, sacrifices, and foresight.
+Traditionally, in the early 1900s, students resorted to open spaces and gardens for study.
+Col. Sahib, then a student of F.C.
 College and later K.E.
-Medical College during 1908-15 frequented the spot where the mosque now stands – at that moment in time, he made it his endeavor, that God willing, he would construct a Mosque.
+Medical College during 1908–1915, frequented the spot where the mosque now stands.
+At that moment in time, he made it his endeavor that, God willing, he would construct a mosque.

-On retirement in 1948, after a distinguished career, he obtained necessary permission but not without considerable difficulty.
-It is said that the senior concerned bureaucrat, being a member of club located adjacently, objected as he did not wish to hear the Azan whilst he inebriated.
-However, having constructed the mosque, he offered it to the Auqaf Department to take charge, but they declined.
+Upon retiring in 1948, after a distinguished career, he obtained the necessary permission, though not without considerable difficulty.
+It is said that a senior bureaucrat concerned, being a member of the club located adjacent to the site, objected as he did not wish to hear the Azan while inebriated.
+However, after constructing the mosque, Col. Sahib offered it to the Auqaf Department to take charge, but they declined.

-Later, Col. Sahib offered to rebuild the existing adjacent shack/restaurant and this library to form a largely self-contained institution which would function mainly with the lease money generated by the restaurant.
-For this end, a Management Committee was constituted by the Punjab government to ensure continuance and effective operations of the Idara with the proviso that a member of the Salamat family would continue to be a member of the Management and the Chairman ex-officio, being the Secretary Agriculture Punjab.
-But, with the recent transfer of Bagh Administration to PHA, the D.G PHA took over as the Chairman.
+Later, Col. Sahib offered to rebuild the adjacent shack/restaurant and this library, forming a largely self-contained institution that would operate mainly through the lease income generated by the restaurant.
+To this end, a Management Committee was constituted by the Punjab government to ensure the continuity and effective operation of the Idara, with the proviso that a member of the Salamat family would remain on the Management Committee, and the Chairman would be the Secretary of Agriculture, Punjab, ex officio.
+However, with the recent transfer of Bagh administration to the PHA, the Director General of PHA assumed the role of Chairman.

-Prior to the building of the mosque in the 1950’s the plinth area of the mosque was used on a regular basis for Dars-e-Quran which was delivered by Mr. Muhammad Ali Kasuri (late) and was largely attended.
+Prior to the construction of the mosque in the 1950s, the plinth area was regularly used for Dars-e-Quran, which was delivered by Mr. Muhammad Ali Kasuri (late) and was well attended.

-Mr. Manzur Elahi (late) who later became the chief minister of Punjab was a patron of the Idara and devoted considerable energy to the promotion of the library.
-Mr. Majeed Nizami, Sheikh Abdul Haq, Dr. Jahangir Khan (late) and Mr. Ahmed Hassan (late) were also amongst a number of distinguished personalities who gave their patronage.
+Mr. Mr. Manzur Elahi (late), who later became the Chief Minister of Punjab, was a patron of the Idara and devoted considerable energy to the promotion of the library.
+Mr. Majeed Nizami, Sheikh Abdul Haq, Dr. Jahangir Khan (late), and Mr. Ahmed Hassan (late) were also among the many distinguished personalities who gave their patronage.

 Visiting Hours